MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/android-tips.md

 Try these steps if you have trouble building and deploying to Android emulators or devices.
 In some cases, you may see an error about a failure to install the APK on the device or a failure to run the Android Debug Bridge (ADB.exe).

+> [!NOTE]
->**Note**: For instructions to run for the first time on specific emulators or an Android device, see [Run your app on Android](../run-your-app/run-app-android.md).
+> For instructions to run for the first time on specific emulators or an Android device, see [Run your app on Android](../run-your-app/run-app-android.md).

 1. Before taking any other steps, try running your app against other platforms or emulators to make sure the issue is Android-specific.